TowlGol/CMCC/Support_Information.md

 </div>

-## S2:Center Selection Experiment Reult
+## S2 : Center Selection Experiment Reult

 The following tables demonstrate the impact of the choice of sphere center on the results.
 The first row for each data presents the estimated cavity volume results, the cavity volume results calculated based on different sphere center, and division time parameter.
 The second row is the number of extension time(ET) for each result calculation.
 The third row is the relative error(RE) for each result calculation.
 As described in the paper, because many of the molecular cage data are affected by other forces such as hydrogen bonding, the actual cavity volume is smaller than the Rebek's rule based estimate.
 Therefore, we introduced the publication volume of the supramolecular cage to revise our results during the evaluation.
 The final result is the average of the two calculated results.